alanng10/Secane/Docue/Web/a.md

 Web browser has Class Lang System.
 The System is config with practic.

+Tool module list and media module list and dependant module is avail to be import by module that is execute by the System.
+Those module list is entire same as get from Module Module.

 Web browser is inn with Type Board.

 Browser inn to trigg browser is with type index.